rebelcoding/rebelcoding.com/docs/about/cultureclap.md

 Below ~~is~~ will be more concise information regarding my past work and current projects.

 If you'd like to review a copy of my resume, it is available [here](https://www.cultureclap.com/files/cultureclap.resume.pdf).

+# In Gratitude

+I would like to thank the following individuals for their support and oversight in creating Rebel Coding; in no particular order:

++ the Kozmik Yak
++ Hong Pong